 - Created on the 29 June, 2017.

-Human thrombosis ELISA kit is designed for detecting in-vitro quantitative levels of IgG or IgM autoantibodies to phospholipids and beta-2-glycoprotein I in human plasma and serum.
+Human thrombosis profile ELISA kit is designed for detecting in-vitro quantitative levels of IgG or IgM autoantibodies to phospholipids and beta-2-glycoprotein I (thrombosis-profile) in human plasma and serum.
 This assay has a minimum analytical sensitivity limit of 1.0 U/ml.